 There are a number of signs that indicate a medical device or accessory could be counterfeit, including:

 - It is being sold without packaging.

 - A lack of expiration date, lot number and/or name of the manufacturer on the packaging.

-- When small units of medical equipment are sold within a large package, the expiration date on the main package does not correspond with the expiration dates on the individual packages.
+- When small units of medical equipment are sold within a large package, the expiration date on the main package differs from the expiration dates on the individual packages.

 Exercise Caution and Ask Questions

-Purchase your over-the-counter medication from a reputable store and consult with your surgeon prior to any medical procedures.
+Purchase your over-the-counter medication from a reputable store.
+Consult with your surgeon prior to any medical procedures.
 Let them know your concerns about potential counterfeit or substandard medical equipment.
 9 times out of 10, the surgeon will be happy to disclose where the medical devices and surgical materials originated from.
 They’re just as concerned about high quality medical parts as the patient.
 The best way to prevent receiving counterfeit medical devices or medicine is to communicate with your surgeon or your pharmacist.
-Keep an eye out for red flags, ask questions, and get your facts straight if you feel uncertain.
+Keep an eye out for red flags.
+Ask questions, and get your facts straight if you feel uncertain.